-Publish Office Add-ins using Centralized Deployment via the Office 365 admin center
+Publish Office Add-ins using Centralized Deployment via the Microsoft 365 admin center

-The Office 365 admin center currently supports the following scenarios:
+The Microsoft 365 admin center currently supports the following scenarios.

 - Centralized Deployment of new and updated add-ins to individuals, groups, or an organization.

 - Deployment to multiple client platforms, including Windows, Mac, and the web.
 For Outlook, deployment to iOS and Android is also supported.
 (However, while user installation of Excel, Outlook, Word, and PowerPoint add-ins on iPad is supported, Centralized Deployment to iPad is not supported.)

 - Deployment to English language and worldwide tenants.